Skip Ribbon Commands

 History

-Money circulation in Soviet era
+Money circulation in Soviet period

 A monetary reform was passed in 1947 with a key objective to promote a quick recovery of the war-suffered economy, and a new series of banknotes of 1, 3, 5, 10, 25, 50 and 100 ruble denomination was issued.

 Pic.
-USSR, banknote of the 1947 series of 5 ruble denomination
+1. USSR, banknote of 5 ruble denomination, 1947

-In 1961 denomination of currency was implemented (proportion 10:1), and a new series of coins of 1, 2, 3, 5, 10, 15, 20, 50 kopek and 1 ruble denomination were put into circulation.
+In 1961 denomination of currency was implemented (proportion 10:1), and a new series of coins of 1, 2, 3, 5, 10, 15, 20, 50 kopeck and 1 ruble denomination was put into circulation.
 The series of banknotes consisted of 1, 3, 5, 10, 25, 50 and 100 ruble denomination.

-Since January 1992, prices were liberalized, which led to devaluation of the ruble.
-The banknotes of the 1992 series of 50, 200, 500, 1000, 5000 and 10000 ruble denomination were put into circulation.
+Since January 1992, prices were liberalized, which led to price increases and devaluation of the ruble.
+The banknotes of 1992 series of 50, 200, 500, 1000, 5000 and 10000 ruble denomination were put into circulation.

 Previous